Love, Loss, Grief, 2023

 Happy faces.
 Happy days.
 The “grumble”.
 From top, clockwise: Otis, Nero, Dougy, Lizzie.

 For the last nearly 15 years it’s always been “Louise and the pugs”.
 We are a team, a supportive, inter-species family.
 Because they are all within a few years of age, I was anxiously aware that I’d experience a lot of loss one day.
 But I wasn’t prepared for this much grief.
 It feels so very raw, like a physical rip.
 Grief rises and falls like a well of water in my chest.
 Often flowing over the rim and out my eyes.
 When love is deep, so too is the grief.
-Grief is the consequence of love.
+Deep grief is the consequence of loving deeply.

 Dougy and Nero missing their family